USS Tang (SS-306): Fourth war patrol

-Her fourth war patrol was conducted from 31 July – 3 September in Japanese home waters off the coast of Honshū.
-On 10 August, she fired a spread of three torpedoes at a tanker near the beach of Omaezaki but scored no hits.
+Tang's fourth war patrol was conducted from 31 July – 3 September in Japanese home waters off the coast of Honshū.
+On 10 August, she fired a spread of three torpedoes at a tanker near the beach of Omaezaki, but scored no hits.
 The next day, after locating two freighters and two escorts, she launched three torpedoes at the larger freighter and two at the other.
-The larger freighter (Roko Maru) disintegrated due, apparently, to a torpedo which exploded in her boilers.
+The larger freighter (Roko Maru) disintegrated, apparently due to a torpedo that exploded in her boilers.
 As the submarine went deep, her crew heard the fourth and fifth torpedoes hit the second ship.
-After a jarring depth charge attack which lasted 38 minutes, Tang returned to periscope depth.
+After a jarring depth-charge attack, which lasted 38 minutes, Tang returned to periscope depth.
 Only the two escorts were in sight, and one of them was picking up survivors.

 On 14 August, Tang attacked a patrol yacht with her deck gun and reduced the Japanese ship's deck house to a shambles with eight hits.
 Eight days later, she sank a 225 ft patrol boat (No. 2 Nansatsu Maru).
 On 23 August, the submarine closed in on a large ship; Japanese crewmen dressed in white uniforms could be seen lining its superstructure and the bridge.
-She fired three torpedoes, and two hits caused the 8,135 ton transport Tsukushi Maru to sink.
+She fired three torpedoes, and two hits caused the 8,135-ton transport Tsukushi Maru to sink.
 Two days later, Tang attacked a tanker and an escort with her last three torpedoes, sinking the tanker, No. 8 Nanko Maru.
 Tang then returned to Pearl Harbor.

 Fifth war patrol and loss

 After a refit, Tang stood out to sea on 24 September for her fifth war patrol.
 After topping off her fuel at Midway Island, she sailed for the Formosa Strait on 27 September.
-In order to reach her area, Tang had to pass through narrow waters known to be heavily patrolled by the Japanese.
+To reach her area, Tang had to pass through narrow waters known to be heavily patrolled by the Japanese.
 A large area stretching northeast from Formosa was known to have been mined by the enemy, and O'Kane was given the choice of making the passage north of the island alone, or joining a coordinated attack group (Silversides, Trigger, and Salmon, under Commander John S. Coye, Jr., flag in Silversides) which was to patrol off northeast Formosa, and making the passage with them.
-Tang chose to make the passage alone and these vessels never heard from Tang, nor did any base, after she left Midway.
+Tang chose to make the passage alone, and these vessels never heard from Tang, nor did any base, after she left Midway.

 The story of Tang's fate comes from the report of her surviving commanding officer.